 Medpay – Usually $1,000, $5,000, or $10,000.
-This will cover medical bills of you or your passengers up to the limit, no matter who caused the collision.
-In Kansas, you will see an option for PIP coverage, or Personal Injury Protection.
+This will cover the medical bills of you or your passengers up to the limit, no matter who caused the collision.
+In Kansas, you will see an option for PIP coverage or Personal Injury Protection.

 Liability – This pays another driver or passenger for injuries if you are at fault.

 Most states require a minimum amount of liability coverage.
 This is $25,000 per person/ $50,000 per accident in Missouri.
 With the soaring costs of medical care today, $25,000 will barely cover the cost of an ambulance ride and a hospital stay.
 If you carry minimum liability limits and cause $100,000 worth of damage, you can be sued for any amount over what your insurance will pay.